Segurazo review: is it a virus?

-In short, Segurazo can’t be called safe as it doesn’t solve any problems on the computer but creates them instead.
+In short, if you’re wondering “Is Segurazo safe”?, our opinion is that it can’t be called safe as it doesn’t solve any problems on the computer but creates them instead.
 Therefore it is highly recommended to uninstall such programs and pick a better security solution instead.

 Segurazo removal is a bit complicated since it tends to reinstall itself on the victim’s computer.
 This is done in order to prevent its complete elimination.
 Needless to say, this is what makes the program even more suspicious.
 However, we have prepared in-depth instructions on how to remove this program for good and prevent it from appearing on your screen with annoying ads ever again.

-Please note that this tutorial includes detailed steps on how to eliminate files related to this “antivirus” and also a standard guide on how to clean your browsers and computer system from related software.
+Please note that this tutorial includes detailed steps on how to eliminate files related to SAntivirus Realtime Protection Lite and also a standard guide on how to clean your browsers and computer system from related software.

 Please follow the given steps carefully for a successful removal of the potentially unwanted software.
 Make sure you complete ALL of the given steps!